readthedocs/readthedocs.org/docs/faq.rst

 My project isn't building with autodoc
 --------------------------------------

 First, you should check out the Builds tab of your project.
 That records all of the build attempts that RTD has made to build your project.
-If you look at your build page, and you see problems with import errors, it's likely that you aren't whitelisted.
-Virtualenv and pip options won't work without being whitelisted.

-You can check whether your account is whitelisted by going to your profile page.
-That is located at http://readthedocs.org/profiles/YOUR_USERNAME/.

 If you need autodoc or other custom options, feel free to Contact Us either in IRC at #readthedocs on Freenode (`http://chat.freenode.net <http://webchat.freenode.net>`_), or by emailing the mailling list.